CABLE IS EVERYTHING

 The most common symptom of affected by CCS cable Wildblue systems is abnormal slow speeds and frequent modem reboots.
 Why is that?
 Wildblue firmware and hardware has a built-in mechanism of staying connected and running during less than perfect weather conditions.
 So, when it rains, signal gets partially blocked and modem will increase transition power in order to compensate for the loss.
 Satellite will detect the condition and react by switching you over to a slower but more powerful carrier, which will get through the clouds and moisture back to you.
 Once the storm is gone, power should return back to normal, so is your connection speed.
 With CCS cable it is just not going to happen.

-It's always a good idea to ensure that you have the right cable.
+It's always a good idea to ensure that you have the right type of cable.

 If your satellite internet system is about to be installed, check out the cable installer is going to use.
 If you already have one installed, start by checking the markings.
 Cable vendor will normally mark the cable with SC or CCS, frequency it's rated for (should be 2.2Ghz or higher).
 If you can't find any you may try to use any peace of magnet.
 If magnet sticks to cable, you are dealing with CCS.
 Copper does not react to magnetism.